 Since the middle of 1980s, while living in St. Petersburg (former Leningrad) actively involved in the art world, exhibiting and publishing his work.
 He exhibited his work worldwide, including most recently: the Venice Biennale (forthcoming), Azerbaijan Pavilion, 2019), The Time Salon (Sydney, Australia,2017), the Venice Biennale (2011 and 2003), Tate Modern, London, UK (2006), House der Kunst, Munich, Germany (2004), Grazer Kunstverein, Graz, Austria (2002), and TN Probe, Tokyo, Japan (2001) among others.

 Informed by practices of screen and cinema, linguistics and programming as well as by philosophy his work takes the form of visual (films, paintings) and textual (articles, books) essays.
-Central to his work is the study of ‘temporal objects’ and their articulation in the ‘recorded memory’, which he explores in videos, films, drawings, texts and installations.
+Central to his work is the study of ‘temporal objects’ and their articulation in the ‘recorded memory’, which he explores in essay-installations, by juxtaposing videos, films, drawings and texts.
 The main interest of his work is to discover “non-fascistic ways of existence”.
 Late work is an increasing interest in questions of ‘objects of time’ in order to critically engage in ‘a temporal industrialisation of consciousness’.
 Initially based on his interests of language and linguistic errors, this study is developed in relation to themes of migrations, temporality, programming, the time of the image and fuzzy objects.

 He also studied philosophy with a particular interest in the notion of ‘temporal objects’ by Edmund Husserl and the critique of the ‘industrial temporalisation of consciousness’ by Bernard Stiegler.
 The way how images influence/constitute subjects as images are remnants of time is the question extended for this philosophical research connecting his artistic and philosophical interests.
 He started his DPhil (Doctor of Philosophy) at Goldsmith University of London and later moved to the Klagenfurt University in Austria for reasons of supervising and completed his thesis “A Philosophical Exploration of the Image in the work of Bernard Stiegler” with Professor Rainer Winter.
 This thesis is developed into a book as a new philosophical theory of the image entitled “The Time of the Image”.